 If Yes, the output will contain annotation documentation and app information from within the XML schema document that is relevant to the XML sample.
 The annotation content is written to XML comments in the output sample.

-This parameter specifies the attribute to which the XML document will be written.
+Name the attribute to contain the XML document.
 The default is _result.

 Editing Transformer Parameters